Approval-Based Apportionment: Discussion

 In the general \ca setting, the search continues for rules that satisfy EJR and committee monotonicity, or core stability.
 But for the applications mentioned above, these guarantees are already achievable today.

-\paragraph*{Acknowledgements} This work was partially supported by the Deutsche Forschungsgemeinschaft under Grant BR 4744/2-1.
-We thank Steven Brams and Piotr Skowron for suggesting the setting of party approval to us, and we thank Anne-Marie George, Ayumi Igarashi, Svante Janson, Jérôme Lang, and Ariel Procaccia for helpful comments and discussions.
+\paragraph{Acknowledgements} This work was partially supported by the Deutsche Forschungsgemeinschaft under grant BR~4744/2-1.
+We thank Steven Brams and Piotr Skowron for suggesting the setting of party approval to us, and we thank Rupert Freeman, Levi Geiser, Anne-Marie George, Ayumi Igarashi, Svante Janson, Jérôme Lang, Ariel Procaccia, and the anonymous reviewers for helpful comments and discussions.